djbarrow/fundamental/README.md

 To protect banks I advise the following scheme Multiple encryption - Wikipedia

-I made an attempt at genetic programming in the process_fundamental function, I am unsure of the quality of this code due to mental health problems.
+I made an attempt at genetic programming/successive approximation in the process_fundamental related functions, I am unsure of the quality of this code due to mental health problems unfortunately im 56 now and code i wrote 20 years ago isn't easy to fix or understand and my mental health problems started 20 years ago I feel like Terry A Davis of templeos.org fame, I'm getting old I wish I wasn't, cest la vie.

 A YouTube video of the program running can be found here https://youtu.be/sD-pk9Pt4-Y